pschaldenbrand/AniPainter/README.md

 python paint.py <video or image> [--max_strokes 600] [--r 6] [--w 200] [--ignore_whites True] [--n_colors 12] [--animation_fps 10] [--output_dir animation_instructions]
 ```

-- `<video or image` - The path to the video or image file to paint.
+- `<video or image>` - The path to the video or image file to paint.
 Supported types: .avi, .mp4, .mpeg, .mov, .jpg, .jpeg, .png, or .bmp
-- `max_strokes` - Maximum number of brush strokes to try to generate
+- `--max_strokes` - Maximum number of brush strokes to try to generate.
-- `r` - Radius of the paint brush in pixels
+- `--r` - Radius of the paint brush in pixels.
-- `w`, `h` - Width and Height of the canvas in pixels.
+- `--w`, `--h` - Width and Height of the canvas in pixels.
 This size strongly affects speed of the algorithm.
-- `ignore_whites` - Do not include while paint strokes in the actions.csv.
+- `--ignore_whites` - Do not include while paint strokes in the actions.csv.
 Our robot paints on white paper, so the white paint isn't always necessary.
-- `n_colors` - Number of discrete paint colors to use.
+- `--n_colors` - Number of discrete paint colors to use.
-- `animation_fps` - How many frames per second the output should be.
+- `--animation_fps` - How many frames per second the output should be.
 Needs to be less than or equal to the input video's fps.
-- `output_dir` - Where to save the instructions
+- `--output_dir` - Where to save the instructions.

 ## Output
 In the `output_dir` (note: if you're painting a video it will be as many directories as frames):
 - `actions.csv` - List of brush stroke instructions for the robot.
-  - Each row is x0, y0, x1, y1, x2, y2, r0, r1, o0, o1, c0, c1, c2
+  - Each row contains 13 values: `x0, y0, x1, y1, x2, y2, r0, r1, o0, o1, c0, c1, c2`
-  - x's and y's describe a bezier curve
+  - `x`'s and `y`'s describe a bezier curve.
-  - r is the radius in pixels at either end of the stroke (r0 and r1 are always the same)
+  - `r` is the radius in pixels at either end of the stroke (`r0` and `r1` are always the same).
-  - o describes the opacity of the stroke which is always an opaque 1.0
+  - `o` describes the opacity of the stroke which is always an opaque 1.0
-  - c describes the color of the stroke in reference to the index of the color in `output_dir/[]/colors.png` (left to right. top to bottom).
+  - `c` describes the color of the stroke in reference to the index of the color in `output_dir/[]/colors.png` (the index is labelled above each color).
 - `target.jpg` - Image prior to painting, discretized using the `n_colors` of paint.
 - `painting.jpg` - The output painting with potentially more than `n_colors` of paint.
 - `discrete_painting.jpg` - The output painting using the `n_colors` of paint.